This article goes over how to prevent and handle student chargebacks, and also outlines Teachable’s chargeback policy.

 Potential Fraud Warnings

 If you're using Teachable Payments or the Monthly Payment Gateway, school owners will be notified by email whenever a transaction has a potential fraud warning.
-Potential fraud warnings are created when a user claims to their bank that a transaction is fraudulent, and occurs before an official chargeback/dispute is created.
+Potential fraud warnings happen when Stripe informs Teachable that they believe a transaction may be fraudulent.
 According to Stripe—the service Teachable uses to process card transactions—"82% of payments that receive PFWs eventually get disputed".
+Because there is a fee for disputes ($15 USD) and disputes can count for certain chargeback monitoring programs you may want to proactively prevent disputes by immediately refunding payments that receive a potential fraud warning.

 You can use the 'Potential Fraud' filter in Admin > Sales to see any transaction that has an early fraud warning.
 Similarly, potential fraud warnings will be indicated as such in an individual transaction's details: